valeriosillari/zitronenstrasse/README.md

 - better image lazy fade effect
 - check timeout and timing as config var?
 - google map component: check object used (mapRef.value)
-- check graphQL query at CLIENT (click on single spot, get data by IDs)
 - google map and consent? start map only after user says all fine?
 - space with REM (trick as pixels)?
 - split sass variables in more files?